 Do you offer a free trial class?

-For those new to CrossFit once a month we do offer a free trial class on a Saturday at 9.30am, numbers are limited to 10 people for this class.
+For those new to CrossFit once every 6 weeks we do offer a free trial class on a Saturday at 9.30am, numbers are limited for this class.
 The class is for people that haven’t trained CrossFit before and you are only able to attend the class once.
 If you’d like to enquire, please fill out the form at this at our Free CrossFit Trial page.

 In short yes!
 Unless you have had prior experience at another certified CrossFit Affiliate where you completed their On Ramp/Foundations course or have passed the CrossFit Level 1 Certification.

 If you have any questions, please feel free to email us via our Contact Us page.